 I pick up rocks because I like their look, but also their messages, their stories.
-The only problem is that once I bring them home I don’t exactly know what to do with them, and often forget what’s what.
-I have piles of rocks in drawers, in containers, on display.
-Unfortunately, when it comes right down to it, you can only have so many rocks lying around your house.
+The only problem is that once I bring them home I don’t know exactly what to do with them, and often forget what’s what.
+I have piles of rocks in drawers, in containers and on display.
+Unfortunately, when it comes right down to it, maybe you can only have so many rocks in the house.

 But then again, maybe there’s always room for one more…

 Unbeknownst to me at the time of this writing, my husband and I would soon add the most precious “stone” of all to our collection.
 Our daughter Petra (which means “rock” or “stone”) was born on June 8th, 2013.